opennetworkinglab/aether-docs/onramp/start.rst

 4. File ``hosts.ini`` (host inventory) is Ansible's way of specifying the set of servers (physical or virtual) that Ansible targets with various installation playbooks.
-The default version of ``host.ini`` included with OnRamp is simplified to run everything on a single server (the one you've cloned the repo onto), with additional lines you may eventually need for a multi-node cluster commented out.
+The default version of ``hosts.ini`` included with OnRamp is simplified to run everything on a single server (the one you've cloned the repo onto), with additional lines you may eventually need for a multi-node cluster commented out.